technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 1/Lab 1 – Assigning Compliance Roles and exploring Microsoft Purview portal.md

 ![Graphical user interface, text, email Description automatically generated](./media/image80.png)

-**Note**: In the trial account you will not have the privilege to send any email but you can check out the following steps to understand how to test the template when you have your own licenses.
-Your mail will not be able to reach the receiver from your current tenant.
+**Note**: In the trial account you may or may not have the privilege to send any email and your mail may not be able to reach the receiver from your current tenant.
+But your email goes through, you can check out the following steps to test the template.

 10. Sign in to your personal email account and open the message from Adele Vance.
 If you sent this email to a Microsoft account (like